dawoodxv/WinnipegParksDB/README.md

 The project includes the following files:

-- **project.java**: The Java source code for the command-line interface and queries methods.
+- **DatabaseApp.java**: The Java source code for the command-line interface and queries methods.
-- **project.sql**: SQL file containing all 'INSERT' commands to populate the database.
+- **initialData.sql**: SQL file containing all 'INSERT' commands to populate the database.
-- **project.db**: The initial database file populated with all the data.
+- **data.db**: The initial database file populated with all the data.
 - **makefile**: A makefile for building and running the project/Command Line Interface.
 - **mapping.py**: Sample python script for merging multiple CSV files according to the required mapping.
 - **csvToSql.py**: Sample python script for converting CSV files to 'INSERT' SQL commands.